AcademySoftwareFoundation/aswf-docker/CONTRIBUTING.md

 ## Releasing new Docker Images

-All commits to master will trigger a rebuild and re-upload of all docker CI images using the version number defined in the python [constants](https://github.com/aloysbaillet/aswf-docker/blob/master/python/aswfdocker/constants.py#L15) module.
+All commits to master will trigger a rebuild and re-upload of all docker CI images using the version number defined in the Python [constants](https://github.com/aloysbaillet/aswf-docker/blob/master/python/aswfdocker/constants.py#L15) module.

 The [CHANGELOG.md](CHANGELOG.md) file needs to be updated with the date of the change